Flying a hang-, para- or speedglider in Norway

-All foreign pilots with a valid licence are allowed to fly in Norway for up to 3 months as a guest pilot.
-You are allowed to fly according to your licence.
-Norway use the IPPI system and you are obliged to bring your licence and your insurance with you and show them upon request.
+All foreign pilots with a valid licence are allowed to fly in Norway for up to 6 months as a guest pilot.
+You are allowed to fly according to your national licence, but are required to follow Norwegian laws and regulations.
+Norway use the IPPI system and you are obliged to bring your licence and proof of accident and 3.rd party insurance with you and show them upon request.
 We have a lot of free airspace (G airspace) where you can fly up to 4000 meters.
 But we also have a lot of regulated airspace and if you are in doubt, seek information from the local club or the federation.
 Do not attempt to fly in places in conflict with the commercial air traffic.
-This might lead to closing of a local flying site.
+This might lead to closing of a local flying site, disturbance of commercial/non-commercial air traffic and you might be fined.
 Special regulations applies for flying powered para- or hanggliders.
 Always contact the federation if you want to fly with paramotor in Norway.

-Norway have more than 3000 registered takeoffs spread around the country and there are more suitable places to start that is not regulated.
+Norway have more than 4000 registered takeoffs spread around the country and there are more suitable places to start that is not regulated.
 Places to land near the registered takeoffs are usually in agreement with the landowner but always check first.
 We have more than 50 clubs, 250 hanggliderpilots and 2000 paragliderpilots.
 The administration of the flying in Norway is done by the Norwegian Airsport Federation situated in Oslo.
 Telefone number is +47 908 67 560.

 We have a National Centre for hang-, para- and speedgliding situated in the middle of southern Norway in a village called VÅGÅ.
 It is about 300 km north of Oslo.
 Here we offer beds inside the building, a camping site, a big facility with kitchen, living rooms, showers, a big landing and transport to the top with locals on request.
 Within 1 hour driving we have a variety of take offs up to 1700 meters above sea level.
 The phone to the centre is +47 955 21 275 and the mail is firstname.lastname@example.org.